rails/importmap-rails/README.md

 pin "checkout", preload: false
 ```

 Import your module on the specific page.
-Note: you'll likely want to use a `content_for` block on the specifc page/partial, then yield it in your layout.
+Note: you'll likely want to use a `content_for` block on the specific page/partial, then yield it in your layout.

 ```erb
 <% content_for :head do %>